 History of psychiatric hospitalization within the last 3 years

-History of day treatment within the last year
+History of partial hospital program enrollment within the last year

 Chronic, passive or active suicidal thoughts or behavior